lavrovd/cef-test/README.md

 4. Open `testapp.xcodeproj` in xcode, select the `testapp` target at run the project.

-Enjoy your psyhedelic spaceship trip.
+Enjoy your psychedelic spaceship trip.

 ![Spaceship](./spaceship.gif "Spaceship")